Happiness is a home grown tomato!

-Most of the food plants we grow flower and fruit within a few months (annuals) – they need light to do this.
-The exceptions are leafy salad plants (lettuce, rocket, watercress) and some annual herbs (mint, chives, sorrel) which will tolerate less than 6 hours – these can go in partial shade.
+Most of the food plants we grow start from seed then flower and fruit within a few months – these are called ANNUALS (e.g. beans, tomatoes, cucumber, corn, potatoes).
+Fundamental to their success is the amount of light they get – they need at least six hours of sun per day.
+The exceptions are leafy salad plants (e.g.lettuce, rocket, watercress) and some annual herbs (e.g.mint, chives, sorrel) which will tolerate less than 6 hours – these can go in partial shade.
 I have food planted all around the garden – about 70 different varieties – which makes the most of the varying light conditions.

-Food is only as good as the soil it is grown in and a soil rich in organic material is the way to go.
-If water is held in the soil but does not get waterlogged and it is full of earthworms, then you have probably done everything right and your food will be healthy and nutritious.
-Remember, produce gardens are hungry gardens so keep topping it up with the good stuff – compost, worm castings, composted grass clippings, animal manures, lucerne, seaweed, straw; add a liquid feed every couple of weeks and bingo; and, as I am about doing this as cheaply as possible, I make my own brew.
+HOW CAN YOU TELL?
+If water is held in the soil but does not get waterlogged and it is full of earthworms, then you have probably done everything right and your food will be healthy and nutritious too.
+Remember, PRODUCE GARDENS ARE HUNGRY GARDENS so WHEN A CROP IS FINISHED AND BEFORE YOU PLANT AGAIN TOP IT UP WITH THE GOOD STUFF: compost, worm castings, composted grass clippings, animal manures, lucerne, seaweed, straw; add a liquid feed every couple of weeks and bingo; and, as I am about doing this as cheaply as possible, I make my own brew OF COMPOST TEA

 TROUBLESHOOTING If you have done the first two and the garden is just not thriving then do a pH test – which measures the acid/alkaline levels in the soil.
-Very simply, soils with a neutral pH are more likely to be fertile; when they are too acid or alkaline the nutrients in the soil become locked up and are unavailable to the plants.
+Very simply, soils with a neutral pH (6.5-7) are more likely to be fertile; when they are too acid or alkaline the nutrients in the soil become locked up and are unavailable to the plants.

 A Little Story: I recently had a client who thought she had done everything right but her veggie garden was just not thriving.
 A simple pH test showed the soil to be quite alkaline – why?
 Well, a few questions revealed that she had used mushroom compost to build up her soil and as one of the main components of this is chalk, I knew that this was the cause of her problems – being alkaline, it is renowned for causing pH problems.
 Easily fixed with addition of acid stuff – blood and bone, chicken manure and good old fashioned urine – it really is a waste to flush it away.

-Why – you will just be feeding the tree roots – the trees will thrive and your veggie garden won’t.
+WHY – you will just be feeding the tree roots – the trees will thrive and your veggie garden won’t.
 Raised beds are the way to go and try to have all/some of your food garden as close to the house as possible – especially the things you are going to use every day like herbs and salads (Permaculture course – lesson one).

 - Plant a mixture of annual and perennial food plants so you will always have something to eat.
 Check out the Seasonal Planting Guide on the main page.

 - Think about the birds and the bees; attracting beneficial insects to your garden, birds, and small reptiles will keep your garden healthy and happy.
-PLANT LOTS OF FLOWERS – zinnias, marigolds, cosmos, daisies ………………………….and some natives – grevillias, tea trees, lomandras.
+PLANT LOTS OF FLOWERS – zinnias, marigolds, cosmos, daisies ………………………….and some natives – grevilleas, tea trees, lomandras.

 - Let some herbs and veggies go to flower and seed (like parsley and dill); the benefits of this are threefold – they attract pollinators and you can collect the seed for next season – and it looks gorgeous.